ajoh504/referenceguides/Python/006-regular-expressions.md

 # Output: 7
 ```
+Using both `^` and `$` tells the compiler to match the entire pattern.
+Example: `re.compile(r'^\d+$')` will only match a string with a number of any length at the beginning and end.
+The number cannot contain anything else but a number because it's been surrounded by the caret and dollar sign.

 ### 6.13 Wildcard symbol

 The period is the wildcard symbol in regexes.
 It returns any character at that desigation.